Bigg Boss Marathi season 1

 Bigg Boss Marathi 1 is the first season of the Marathi version of the reality television show Bigg Boss broadcast in India.
 The grand premiere was held on 15 April 2018 on Colors Marathi and Mahesh Manjrekar hosted this season of the show.
-For this season of Bigg Boss, a lavish house set has been constructed in Lonavla.
+For this season of Bigg Boss, a lavish house set has been constructed in Lonavala.
 The Grand Finale aired on 22 July 2018 and Megha Dhade was declared as the winner and Pushkar Jog as the Runner-up.